abhishektrigyn/chat_room_final/README.md

 *) Right click pom.xml and run for Chatroomapp project.
 Set goal : clean install *) This application is running on port 8080
 *) Description Of Project : chatroom app is the project, Which receives request from UI, Intercept it and send message to another service(Project- messageCrud)
-*) Right click MessageCrudApplication.java and select Run As 'Springboot Project' option
+*) Right click Demo1Application.java and select Run As 'Springboot Project' option
 # Step 3 (messageCrud Project)
 *) Import messageCrud springboot project into eclipse as a maven project.
 *) Right click pom.xml and run for messageCrud project.
 Set goal : clean install